egonw/MSB1015Scientific-Programming-Assignment2/README.md

 # Data Analysis

+Information about the data analysis can be found in the file Assignment2.Rmd as well as on the webpage linked to this repository.

 # GitHub pages

 You can access the assignment HTML page through Github pages on the following URL: